 Avi Vantage will rewrite the Location header, sending the following to the client:

 Relative redirects are not altered, only absolute.
-Therefore it is encouraged to have both checkboxes enabled.**
+Therefore it is encouraged to have both checkboxes enabled.

-Note: This profile setting will have no impact for virtual services if the VS does not have HTTPS configured.
+This profile setting will have no impact for virtual services if the VS does not have HTTPS configured.

-HTTP Request Policy
+Using HTTP Request Policy

-In the Action section, select Redirect from the pull-down menu.
+In the Action section, select Redirect from the drop-down menu.
 Then set the protocol to HTTPS.
 This will set the redirect port to 443 and the redirect response code to 302 (temporary redirect).

 For maximum granularity and reusability, use a DataScript to specify the redirect behavior.
 While using DataScript may be overkill for basic requirements, it’s always good to have for complex or granular requirements.

 if avi.vs.port() ~= "443" then avi.http.redirect("https://" .. avi.http.hostname() .. avi.http.get_uri()) end